collaborationFactory/cplace-asc/README.md

-      --watch, -w             Enable watching of source files (continuous compilation) --onlypre, -o           Run only preprocessing steps (like create tsconfig.json files) --clean, -c             Clean generated output folders at the beginning --verbose, -v           Enable verbose logging
+      --watch, -w             Enable watching of source files (continuous compilation) --onlypre, -o           Run only preprocessing steps (like create tsconfig.json files) --clean, -c             Clean generated output folders at the beginning --threads, -t           Maximum number of threads to run in parallel --localonly, -l         Enable to not scan other directories than CWD for plugins --verbose, -v           Enable verbose logging
+      --production, -P        Enable production mode (ignores test dependencies)
 ```

 <table>